Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Brookfield - Kenmore Hills, placing the area among the bottom 25% of areas assessed nationally

-Brookfield - Kenmore Hills has granted approximately 12 residential property approvals per year.
-Between FY-21 and FY-25, a total of 63 homes were approved, with an additional 4 approved so far in FY-26.
-On average, 1.4 people moved to the area for each dwelling built over these years.
+Brookfield - Kenmore Hills has recorded approximately 12 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, a total of 63 homes were approved, with an additional 5 approved so far in FY-26.
+On average, about 1.4 people have moved to the area each year for each dwelling built during these years.

 This suggests a balance between supply and demand, maintaining stable market conditions.
-The average construction cost value for new properties is $613,000, indicating a focus on premium segment development.
-In FY-26, there have been $759,000 in commercial approvals, reflecting minimal commercial development activity compared to residential.
-When compared to Greater Brisbane, Brookfield - Kenmore Hills records about 57% of the building activity per person and ranks among the 26th percentile nationally for areas assessed, suggesting limited buyer options but strong demand for established properties.
+The average construction value of new properties is $613,000, indicating a focus on premium segment development.
+In FY-26, there have been $759,000 in commercial approvals, suggesting minimal commercial development activity compared to residential.
+When compared to Greater Brisbane, Brookfield - Kenmore Hills records about 57% of the building activity per person and ranks among the 25th percentile nationally for areas assessed, offering limited buyer options but strengthening demand for established properties.

 Frequently Asked Questions - Development